-The mission of Boulder Senior Services, a division of the Department of Human Services, is to foster the engagement and well being of older adults and promote a positive image of aging through community collaboration and excellent services.
+The mission of Boulder Senior Services, part of the Department of Human Services, is to foster the engagement and well being of older adults and promote a positive image of aging through community collaboration and excellent services.

 The City of Boulder provides rebates to lower-income residents for the city sales tax they pay on food.
-Those eligible for the program include low-income seniors aged 62 or older, low-income persons with disabilities, and low-income families with children under 18 years of age in the household.
-All applicants must have been Boulder residents for the full 2013 calendar year.
-Anyone seeking a rebate must complete an application documenting eligibility.
+Those eligible for the program include low-income seniors aged 62 or older; low-income persons with disabilities; and low-income families with children under 18 years of age in the household.
+Read the details...

 Senior Services Programs

 Case management and community service referrals

 Senior Services provides bilingual case management and referrals to community services.
 Our Resource Specialists offer individualized consultation with a focus on low-income seniors, basic-needs financial applications assistance, caregiver support, respite assistance and education.
 Services are available to those age 60 and up and their families.

 Health, wellness and lifelong learning opportunities